What is Effective Communication?

-Now you know the 3 Dimensions of any Communication process, we want to give you 4 Tips to improve your Communication Skills:
+Now you know the 3 Dimensions of any Communication process, we want to give you 4 Examples of Good Communication Practices:

 Restructuring a company is something difficult, but you learn to communicate with other people whether you like it or not.